dmtaylor/costanza/README.md

 - If Costanza is @-ed, it will respond with a random quote from a slightly curated list of George Costanza quotes
 - If a user posts between 12:30 AM & 6:00 AM & their user ID is included in `INSOMNIAC_IDS`, they get a gentle reminder to sleep
 - If a message is prefixed with `!roll`, the text following is parsed as a d-notation roll and evaluated.
+- If a message is prefixed with `!srroll`, the text following is parsed and evaluated as d-notation, and the resulting value is ran as a Shadowrun roll.
+- If a message is prefixed with `!wodroll`, the text following is parsed and evaluated as d-notation, and the resulting value is ran as a World of Darkness roll.
+    - The roll can be modified with the strings `8again`, `9again`, and `chance`.
+Rolls of < 1 dice are ran as chance rolls

 ## Environment Variables